 The Bank's deposits are currently sourced through the deposit broker network and are CDIC-insured fixedterm GICs.
 The Bank's access to deposits depends upon several factors including access to third-party deposit platforms, interest rates offered by competing lenders, general economic conditions, regulatory requirements, and the securities markets in general.
 The broker network is expected to have more than enough liquidity to meet the Bank's funding needs for the next few years.
-However, the Bank manages the portfolio in line with internal concentration limits, and also, from time to time, deposit dealer-imposed concentration limit restrictions.
+However, the Bank manages the portfolio in line with internal and external concentration limits0.
 The risk has been proactively mitigated through a more diversified dealer network and active monitoring and management of limits.

 As an approved NHA MBS issuer, the Bank can access the NHA MBS market to fund insured mortgages.
 The Bank's access to liquidity through investors and the NHA MBS securitization market depends on several factors, including general economic conditions, spreads on mortgages relative to other investments, and conditions in both the securities markets in general and the MBS market specifically.
-A decline in investor demand or securitization markets could adversely affect the Bank's ability to originate mortgages, which could negatively impact future financial results.
+A decline in investor demand or securitization markets could adversely affect the Bank's ability to sell MBS, which could negatively impact future financial results.